AS.SearchHere.Close

 However, another study found that people living in different climates did not experience significant differences in arthritis pain, while other research compared local weather reports with joint pain levels and did not find a link between the two.
 While the research remains unclear, you know your pain better than anyone else and can best determine how weather affects you.
 Some types of arthritis make people more susceptible to the weather than others.
 Raynaud’s phenomenon, for example, can cause circulation issues in hands and feet.
 The fact is that every person’s condition is unique to them, so if you suspect that weather is playing a role in your pain levels, try keeping a diary for a few weeks to see if you can identify a pattern.

-The Arthritis Society offers a simple Daily Symptom Tracker that you can use to monitor your symptoms and the things in your environment that might affect you – from the weather to your meals to stress levels to sleep patterns.
+Arthritis Society Canada offers a simple Daily Symptom Tracker that you can use to monitor your symptoms and the things in your environment that might affect you – from the weather to your meals to stress levels to sleep patterns.
 It might also be helpful to stay tuned to your local weather report to see what Mother Nature has in store for you in the coming days.
 Over time you may find you can better predict when you are likely to have good or bad days and can plan your schedule and activities accordingly.

 What you can do